ImnIrdst/VRP-Branch-and-Bound-2016/README.md

 - Add calculation time to the main function
 - Add a simple lower bound to the branch and bound
 - Implement Knapsack for lower bound.
+- if remaining vehicles is less than needed prune it
 - Use Vehicle needed to peek lowest time needed to go from depot and comeback.

 # Done